 Most duffels have carry handles of some sort, whether they’re dedicated straps or a simple padded handle connecting the backpack straps to each other.
 Carry handles are useful for picking up a bag and moving it a short distance, and they’re great for carrying small capacity bags in one hand.
 Some duffels like the Osprey Transporter omit carry handles altogether in favor of shoulder and backpack straps.
 This can make sense for big, heavy bags, but we still prefer having the option.

 We reference durability frequently in this article—everyone wants their investment to last.
 The most common way of measuring fabric strength is denier (D), and the higher the rating, the tougher the fabric will be.
 All deniers are not created equal, but this gives you a general idea of how two duffels stack up to each other in terms of toughness.
-When available, we’ve included the denier rating of each bag in our handy comparison table above, which range from 1000D for a bag like The North Face Base Camp down to 420D for the Eagle Creek Load Warrior.
+When available, we’ve included the denier rating of each bag in our handy comparison table above, which range from 1000-denier for a bag like The North Face Base Camp down to 300-denier for the Backcountry All Around.
 It’s worth noting that the manufacturers sometimes provide two numbers, which refer to the different panels (usually the highest number is the bottom of the bag that is exposed to the ground, whereas the lower number are the sides and top).
 This number may not be the definitive factor in your buying decision, but it certainly can help tip the scales when choosing between two close competitors.

 As mentioned above, a few duffels on this list take it a step further.
-The YETI Panga and SealLine WideMouth are waterproof, and the YETI can even be submerged (no guarantees, but your stuff should stay dry).
-In addition, the Dyneema fabric used on the Hyperlite Mountain Gear Duffel is naturally water resistant and does a really nice job in this regard.
+The Yeti Panga and SealLine WideMouth are both built with waterproof fabrics.
+With a fully waterproof zippered seal, the Yeti can even be submerged, and the SealLine's roll-top does a decent job as well (no guarantees, but your stuff should stay dry).
+On the other hand, most duffels with vinyl or laminate finishes (such as the Patagonia Black Hole) will keep your gear dry in a rainstorm, but their zippers and seams might leak with sustained exposure to moisture.
 All things considered, a waterproof duffel is essential for water sports but overkill for travelers who stick to land.

 Back to Our Top Duffel Bag Picks Back to Our Duffel Bag Comparison Table